flowroute/flowroute-numbers-python/README.md

 	''

 #####Error response
-The following error can be returned:
+The following errors can be returned:

 | Error code | Message  | Description                                           |
 |------------|----------|-------------------------------------------------------|